 Let’s see how functions are defined in different programming languages.

-In strict typing languages, the type returned by the function is usually used to start the definition of the function.
-An example of this is C++, C#, and Java:
+In statically typed languages, it is common to use the return type of the function to begin the definition.
+Examples of this are C++, C#, and Java:

 void miFuncion() {